tsonak23/AI_Platforms_Purchase_Guide_App/01-Project-Overview.md

 # Business Problem:
-Decision-makers struggle to evaluate AI platforms objectively due to lack of standardized comparison criteria, domain-specific use-case mapping, and cost-benefit analysis.
-This uncertainty drives either over-engineering (excess capacity) or under-investment (feature gaps), both costly outcomes preventable with structured governance frameworks.
+Decision-makers struggle to evaluate AI platforms due to lack of standardized comparison criteria, domain-specific use-case mapping, and cost-benefit analysis.
+This uncertainty drives either over-engineering (excess capacity) or under-investment (feature gaps).

 # Project Vision:
 Transform AI platform selection from a costly, uncertain process into a structured, objective evaluation that maximizes ROI and strategic alignment.